learn-co-students/dsc-west-p1_base_python_challenge/README.md

 **Task 3c:**

-  > Add a new element to the end of the trip_distances list with the integer 1500.
+  > Add a new element - `the integer 1500` - to the end of the trip_distances list.

 ```python